Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC

 \subsection{Other related literature}

-Accelerating MCMC by using GPs or other related surrogate models (also called emulators or metamodels) has been widely considered e.g.~by \citet{Rasmussen2003,Christen2005,Bliznyuk2008,Fielding2011,Conrad2016,Zhang2017,Sherlock2017,Zhang2019}.
-These papers develop asymptotically exact MCMC algorithms mostly in the context of expensive deterministic models where the likelihood evaluations are exact but expensive.
-Sometimes derivative information is available to aid GP fitting \citep{Lan2016}.
+Accelerating MCMC by using GPs or other surrogate models, also called emulators or metamodels, has been widely considered in literature, see \citet{Llorente2021} for a recent survey.
+Notably, \citet{Rasmussen2003,Christen2005,Bliznyuk2008,Fielding2011,Conrad2016,Zhang2017,Sherlock2017,Zhang2019} develop asymptotically exact MCMC algorithms mainly in the context of exact but costly likelihood evaluations often resulting from complex ODE or PDE systems with tractable observation models.
+Sometimes derivative evaluations are also available to aid GP fitting \citep{Lan2016,Paun2022}.
 Different from these studies, we instead focus on expensive stochastic models whose likelihood function is estimated using forward simulations.
-We also aim for the best possible sample-efficiency (instead of merely improving over standard MCMC) while accepting some approximation error.
+We also aim for the best possible sample-efficiency (instead of merely improving over standard MCMC) while accepting some bias due to the full use of the GP surrogate.
 Related techniques that assume expensive likelihood evaluations but which are not directly based on MCMC include \citet{Kandasamy2015,Wang2018,Acerbi2018,Alawieh2020}.
-These methods are based on global GP modelling and we expect them hence to suffer from similar practical modelling challenges as B(O)LFI.
-Moreover, the experiments by \citet{Jarvenpaa2019_sl,Acerbi2020} suggest that the active learning strategies used in these papers do not work well in the noisy setting.
+These methods use global GP modelling and we expect them hence to suffer from similar practical modelling challenges as B(O)LFI.
+Moreover, the numerical experiments by \citet{Jarvenpaa2019_sl,Acerbi2020} suggest that the active learning strategies of these papers do not work well in the noisy setting.

 Bayesian inference using \mh{} sampling in the case of ``tall data'' \citep{Korattikara2014,Angelino2016,Bardenet2017,Zhang2020talldata} is another related and likewise challenging task.
-While the underlying model is assumed tractable and is typically relatively cheap, the very large number of data points makes likelihood evaluations costly.
-A key idea is to use noisy unbiased log-likelihood evaluations obtained by subsampling the data points in the \mh{} accept/reject test.
-Although the existing methods might be better tailored for this specific problem, our proposed technique also applies there.
+While the underlying statistical model is tractable and typically relatively cheap, the very large number of data points makes likelihood evaluations costly.
+A key idea is to use unbiased log-likelihood evaluations obtained by subsampling the data points in the \mh{} accept/reject test.
+Although the existing methods are better tailored for this specific problem, our proposed approach in principle also applies there.